ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

 Including geocodes that correspond with the beneficiary location names increases the usability of the data by providing a consistent way to identify these places, which make the data comparable across different funders.

 Data with geocodes can be used to produce maps showing the geographic distribution of funding and allow grants data to be linked with other data sources, such as official statistics.
+When 360Giving data includes beneficiary location codes at UK **Country**, **English Region**, **Local Authority**, **Ward** or **LSOA** level, these will work with the <a href="https://help.grantnav.threesixtygiving.org/en/latest/locations.html" target="_blank">location filtering functions</a> of GrantNav, 360Giving’s search engine for grants data.

 The fields used to share beneficiary location geocodes should be accompanied by fields for the location name and geocode type whenever possible.